lecyberbill/Pycnaptiq-AI/changlog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+# Changelog

+All notable changes to this project will be documented in this file.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

 ## [B.1.5] - 2025-03-14
 ### Added
 - **Preview of latent images during inference**: Users can now see latent images while the inference process is running.